 Where to go for free activities

-There are tons of articles full of ideas about the free things you can do in Barcelona, and it’s time you do your research on low-budget ideas.
-Being on a budget does not mean you get to stay at home all alone, crying and waiting for the month to finish.
-Check out Barcelona’s parks, and go for a picnic, or search for free concerts and events near your area.
-A lot of museums have free exhibitions on certain days of the week, so use that to your advantage to get some culture into your head.
+There are tons of articles full of ideas about the free things you can do in Barcelona.
+Being on a budget does not mean you get to stay at home all alone, crying and waiting for the month to end.

-Plus, a day on the beach down in Barceloneta can definitely cheer you up and does a great job at helping you tan a bit.
-Last but not least, make sure to check out any free walking tours around the center, for a fun alternative to lazy weekends.
+Last but not least, make sure to check out any free walking tours around the city center, for a fun alternative to lazy weekends.

 What to drink

-Here we come to the most difficult aspect of thinking about low-budget ideas as an Erasmus student: the drinking part.
-But fear not, as there are a lot of alternatives to staying alcohol-free during your Erasmus.
+Here we come to the most difficult aspect of wanting to survive on a low budget as an Erasmus student: the drinking part.
+But chill, there are a lot of alternatives to staying alcohol-free during your Erasmus.
 Make sure to stock up on beers from your local supermarket as you can get bargains on certain brands and it will save you some money for those hard end-of-the-month nights.